 About the journal

-The society's journal is edited by Ruth Nugent, with assistance from Emma Wells.
+The society's journal is edited by Ruth Nugent, with assistance from John Wand (Book Reviews) and Danica Ramsey-Brimberg and Thomas Fitzgerald (Editorial Assistants).
 It aims to reflect the scope of current ecclesiastical archaeology in all time periods, both within the UK and abroad.
 Church Archaeology is a peer-reviewed publication, and each article is anonymously reviewed by experts knowledgeable in the appropriate subject.
 We encourage submissions from any interested party, both academic and amateur, for either longer articles or shorter news pieces.

 Contributions about all types of places of worship and their burial grounds are very welcome, both in the form of long articles and shorter illustrated news items and reports.
 Alongside our major scholarly articles, we particularly encourage the submission of short news articles from across the whole of the British Isles and further afield, as these reports are the best way to keep up to date with the current direction of church archaeology.